-When the Taxonomist has completed the general arthropod identification for the sample, cap the 20mL scintillation vial and place it into the green-lidded specimen cup.
-Make sure that all other vials (chironomids, oligochaetes, etc.) are replaced in the specimen cup.
-Return the cup and the technical department benchsheet to the sorted sample storage area.
+When the Taxonomist has completed the general arthropod identification for the sample, cap the 20mL scintillation vial and place it into gridded vial flat in the appropriate location and applies barcode sticker to vial.

 The Taxonomist should clean-up after the general arthropods of a sample have been identified includes thorough washing and drying of watch glasses, sorting palettes, forceps and needles, and any other equipment that was used in the identification process.